iHunt101/mcwpdoc/setting_up_the_theme/README.md

 While adding products, **MediaCenter** theme allows you to add additional information to the products.
 Those additional information are **Product Brands** and **Product Labels**.
 Read about [managing Product Brands and Product Labels]().

+## Navigation

+Now that you have added products to your shop and pages to your website.
+We need to make sure that the pages and products are accessible.
+For that we need to setup the navigation of the website through navigation menus.